alex-ball/HowTo-CiteDatasets/how-to-cite-datasets.md

 With print publications, the issue of citing at different levels of granularity is relatively straightforward.
-The documents listed within a bibliography or reference section represent intellectual wholes: single-author monographs are referenced as whole books, but with journal issues, conference proceedings and edited collections the relevant papers are referenced individually.
-More granular references (to sections, pages, etc.) are made at the point of citation in the text, rather than in the bibliography.
+The documents listed within a bibliography or reference list represent intellectual wholes: single-author monographs are referenced as whole books, but with journal issues, conference proceedings and edited collections the relevant papers are referenced individually.
+More granular references (to sections, pages, etc.) are made at the point of citation in the text, rather than in the reference list.

 Datasets are a little more complicated.
 A dataset may form part of a collection and be made up of several files, each containing several